< Go to Personal Locator Beacons

 The InReach operates on the Iridium network, which is global, whereas Globalstar (which supports SPOT), is not.
 I was not able to find reliable reports on the coverage of Iridium vs. Globalstar for the areas in which they overlap, but satellite phone retailers and reviewers almost unanimously favor Iridium.

-The InReach is not cheap to operate.
+The InReach is not cheap to operate depending on which plan you choose.
 To buy the unit and use it with the average subscription plan over the next three years will run between $950 and $1200.
-Obviously, the cost of this service is nothing compared to the value of having it possibly save your life, but the ACR ResQlink performs the basic SOS function better at a three-year cost of $360 (taking into consideration the five-year $150 battery life).
+If you just use it for a month or two, the costs would be around $500-600 over 3 years.
+Obviously, the cost of this service is nothing compared to the value of having it possibly save your life, but the ACR ResQlink performs the basic SOS function at a three-year cost of $360 (taking into consideration the five-year $150 battery life).
 The SPOT costs $550 over three years.
 Therefore, the InReach is best indicated for those who want messaging and are happy to pay for it.

 — Chris McNamara